kylenstone/seuss.js/README.md

 #seuss.js
-#####a plugin that will transform a website into something of good old dr. seuss' dreams...and youe nightmares
+#####a plugin that will transform a website into something of good old dr. seuss' dreams...but your nightmares

 ##demo
 http://seuss.johnvaghi.com